 Open government data powers software applications that help people make informed decisions – from choosing financial aid options for college to finding the safest consumer products and vehicles.
-While we can’t and don’t endorse specific apps, below are just a few examples of government, citizen, and business tools that: use open government data from the United States; are accessible, vetted, and available; and are, for the majority, free and do not require registration to use.
-Submit application suggestions at here.
+Below are just a few examples of government, community, and business tools that: use open government data from the United States; are accessible, vetted, and available; and are, for the majority, free and do not require registration to use.
+While we don’t endorse any particular app, we’re always interested in new examples: Submit application suggestions here.

 For more examples of applications made with open government data see Civic Commons and USA.gov’s Federal Mobile Apps Directory.